 All this obviously depends on whether Roth was even in the room that day with the spray paint – and honestly, who knows?
 Apocryphal or not, I might only conclude about his Frankenstrat claim that Roth was there in general while most of the rest of us were not.
 So yeah, by the time I saw Popova’s painting, I was already wondering.
 But the painting itself is not what leads me to reconsider Roth’s debate-worthy claim.

 After so many years keeping up with his antics, if I’ve learned anything about this rock star, it would be to grant him some space because, every now and then, he lets us see past his persona as Toastmaster General of the Immoral Majority.
 He let’s us in to see a profoundly inquisitive thinker, deeply inquisitive, and culture-wise, with an inexhaustible sense of humour and endless respect for his audience.
 Every now and then, through the frenzied musing, he shines a ray of urbane metaphorical clarity – which is usually dressed in sequins and spandex, but like I said, you take what he gives you.
-And, like I said, I’ve learned to take, or at the very least to give him a chance.
+And, like I said, I’ve learned to take before leaving, or at the very least to give him a chance.

 Dave is just a thoughtful, thought-filled guy, and I catch a lot of allusion in his so-called rambling, yet it’s not likely any of us could recognise everything he says – that probably goes to show just how well-read he really is: his respect for history, and tradition, and quality, the discipline to get things right (guitar memories notwithstanding).
 From recognising how erudite and sophisticated Diamond Dave really is, and how poignant his obscurity can be, I’m honestly brought to wonder just how spontaneous or accidental the Frankenstrat’s striped paint scheme really was.
 Like I said, who knows – and hey, all part of the mystique and legend of the Mighty Van Halen!